Snazzy72/SOTFModMenu/README.md

 4. Run game before trying to find and edit config files
 4. Enjoy ;)

 Step 3 is not yet available.
-I will create a release once I have implement a few mroe features.
+I will create a release once I have implemented a few more features.
 Feel free to look into the source code and build your own DLL from it if you'd like to use it immediately.